Cell structures on the blob algebra: Basic notation and domino insertion

 For $ w \in W_n $ we define $ Sh(w) $ by $ Sh(P(w)) $ or, equivalently, by $ Sh(Q(w)) $.
 Define

-We are now in position to prove the main Theorem of this section. \begin{Thm}{ } Suppose that $ w \in W_n $.
+We are now in position to prove the main Theorem of this section. \begin{theorem}{ } Suppose that $ w \in W_n $.
 Then $ w \in W_b $ if and only if $ Sh(w) $ is a Young diagram of at most two lines.
-In other words, $ W_b $ is in correspondence with $ STD^{ \, \, 2}_{ \le 2 } $ under domino insertion. \end{Thm} \begin{pf*}{Proof} Assume first that $ Sh(w) $ has at most two lines.
-Using Theorems \ref{taskin} and \ref{dual_taskin} there is $ w_1 \in W_n $ related to $ w $ through a series of Knuth or dual Knuth relations such that $ P(w_1 ) $ and $ Q(w_1 ) $ both have one of the forms
+In other words, $ W_b $ is in correspondence with $ STD^{ \, \, 2}_{ \le 2 } $ under domino insertion. \end{theorem} \begin{proof} Assume first that $ Sh(w) $ has at most two lines.
+Using Theorems \ref{taskin} and \ref{dual_taskin} there is $ w_1 \in W_n $ related to $ w $ through a series of Knuth-Taskin or dual Knuth-Taskin relations such that $ P(w_1 ) $ and $ Q(w_1 ) $ both have one of the forms given in Figure \ref{two}

 depending on the parity of the first line of $ Sh(w)$.
 Under the domino insertion algorithm, the first tableau corresponds to

 whereas the second tableau corresponds to

 Since they both belong to $ W_b $ we deduce from Lemma {\ref{W_b stable}} that $ w $ also belongs to $ W_b $ and one implication of the Theorem is proved.